Gen info

 • Memory Enhancement: Study evaluated the effect of P. foetida on spatial memory both in normal and cognitive deficit conditions.
 Results showed the Passiflora foetida extract is a potential cognitive enhancer in both normal and cognitive deficit conditions.
 However, the underlying mechanism and active ingredients have yet to be determined.
 (15)

-• Antiulcer / Antioxidant: Study evaluated the effects of an ethanolic extract of whole plant on ethanol and aspirin-induced gastric ulcer models.
-Results showed significant reduction of ulcer index and significantly increased gastric pH of both ethanol and aspirin-induced ulcer rats.
-There was significant reduction in lipid peroxidation and increased in reduced glutathione levels.
+• Antiulcer / Antioxidant / Whole Plant: Study evaluated the effects of ethanolic extract of P. foetida whole plant on gastric ulcer on ethanol- and aspirin-induced gastric ulcer models in rats using measures of antioxidant parameters and histological changes in gastric tissue of ulcer rats.
+P. foetida treatment significantly (p<0.001) increased gastric pH of both ethanol and aspirin-induced ulcer rats, with significant (p<0.001) reduction in lipid peroxidation and increase in reduced glutathione levels.
+Results confirmed antiulcer and antioxidant activities.
 (16)

 • Vitexin / Leaves: Vitexin has been reported to have antioxidant, anti-inflammatory, anti-thyroid, anti-arteriosclerotic, antihypertensive, and antihepatotoxic properties.
 Study reports on a a simple, rapid, precise accurate high performance thin layer chromatography method for determination of vitexin from the extract of P. foetida leaves.
 The contents of vitexin in P. foetida leaf extracts were within the range of 0.03%-0.310%.
 (21)